combine-editor/combine-editor-issues/README.md

 ## General Support

-Create a general support request only when a Bug Report or Feature Request are not applicable.
+Create a general support request only when Bug Reports and Feature Requests are not applicable.

 ## Guidelines